Crypto-anarchy

-Crypto-anarchy, crypto-anarchism, digital anarchism, cyberanarchy or cyberanarchism is a current of anarchism focusing on the protection of privacy, political freedom, counter-surveillance, hacktivism and economic freedom, the adherents of which use cryptographic software for confidentiality and security while sending and receiving information over computer networks.
-In his 1988 "Crypto Anarchist Manifesto", Timothy C. May introduced the basic principles of crypto-anarchism, encrypted exchanges ensuring total anonymity, total freedom of speech, and total freedom to trade.
+Crypto-anarchy or crypto-anarchism is a current movement of anarchism focusing on the protection of privacy, political freedom, counter-surveillance, hacktivism and economic freedom.
+The adherents of this philosophy use cryptographic software for confidentiality and security while sending and receiving information over computer networks.
+In his 1988 "Crypto Anarchist Manifesto", Timothy C. May introduced the basic principles of crypto-anarchism, which include encrypted exchanges ensuring total anonymity, total freedom of speech, and total freedom to trade.
 In 1992, he read the text at the founding meeting of the cypherpunk movement.

 Terminology

 The prefix "crypto-" originates from the Ancient Greek word κρυπτός kruptós, meaning "hidden" or "secret".
 This differs from its use in terms like 'crypto-fascist' or 'crypto-Jew' where it signifies that an identity is concealed from the world; rather, many crypto-anarchists are open about their anarchism and promotion of tools based in cryptology.

 Motives

 One motive of crypto-anarchists is to defend against surveillance of computer networks communication.
-Crypto-anarchists try to protect against government mass surveillance, such as PRISM, ECHELON, Tempora, telecommunications data retention, the NSA warrantless surveillance controversy, Room 641A, the FRA and so on.
+They try to protect against government mass surveillance, such as PRISM, ECHELON, Tempora, telecommunications data retention, the NSA warrantless surveillance controversy, Room 641A, the FRA and so on.
 Crypto-anarchists consider the development and use of cryptography to be the main defense against such problems.

 A 2022 study examined whether crypto-anarchism can be a useful tool in addressing socio-political issues.
 Their findings revealed that crypto-anarchism does not have a significant influence on actual politics, but studying it can be useful for creating political movements geared toward Internet users.